sandeep1324/Protype_JavaSwing/README.md

 # Protype_JavaSwing
-Contains small working prototypes of each topic of Java stand alone application programming
+Contains small working prototypes of each topic of Java stand alone application programming present in swing & awt package.